 Because there are infinite ways to lay out a report, it helps to work from a paper design.
-If you try to design while you create the report layout, you risk losing track of the data to place in the report or you can finish laying out one part of the report before realizing that you can better present the data using another layout.
+If you try to design while you create the report layout, you risk losing

 Preparing to lay out a report

 Before you lay out a report, you must first set up the data source for your report.
 If the report uses data from a relational database, for example, you must first complete the following tasks: